Dollar near two-year lows vs euro after Draghi comments

 The euro caught its breath at $1.1625 EUR= after climbing as high as $1.1659 EUR= on Thursday, its loftiest peak since August 2015.

-Draghi said that no exact date had been set for discussing any changes to the ECB's ultra-easy monetary program but did specify the season.
+Draghi said that no exact date had been set for discussing any changes to the ECB's ultra-easy monetary programme but did specify the season.

 The dollar was nearly flat on the day against the yen at 111.92 JPY=, after touching an overnight low of 111.48, its lowest since June 27.
 It was on track to shed 0.5 percent for the week.